Daehyun-Bigbread/Daehyun-Bigbread/README.md

 ### Hi, I'm Daehyun Kim!

 I'm grateful to see you all.

+I'm a Student & Engineer from South Korea 🇰🇷.
+I am interested in Deep learning & Arduino. also I ave participated and consulted on several projects with Arduino.

+I have studied in Griffth University in 2017 & also I've been studying in HUFS since 2020. and my major is Computer Engineering & Data Science.
 <!--
 **Daehyun-Bigbread/Daehyun-Bigbread** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.